 Other languages are fueled by purposes like emigration to a particular country, Diplomatic reason, learning for the hobby, or looking for job opportunities to a specific booming industry or country.

-Scandinavian languages like Danish, Swedish, and Norwegian are the most natural tongues for English speakers to learn.
-Spanish, Italian, Portuguese are also the most straightforward language to acquire for Indians if we compare with French, German, Russian.
+Spanish, Italian, and Portuguese are the most straightforward language to acquire for Indians if we compare it with French, German, or Russian.

-If your Job or Business tends to require a knowledge of any specific language that is not popular, then that would be a completely different ball game.
+If your Job or Business tends to require a knowledge of any specific language that is not popular, that would be a completely different ball game.

-Therefore, always choose the language as per your career goal or interest And not going with the most popular and obvious ones.
+Therefore, always choose the language as per your career goal or interest, and not going with the most popular and obvious ones.
 You will never regret learning a foreign language.

 Choosing the right foreign language is very important.
 It would be challenging to change the language midway.

 If you want to learn, Whatever your reason – as long as you have a purpose – you’re more likely to reach your language goals.

-If you’re still not sure which foreign language to learn in India, you can read — Which Foreign Language to Learn in 2020?
+If you’re still unsure, you can read — Which Foreign Language to Learn in 2020?